SN 2021foa: the bridge between SN IIn and Ibn: Mass-loss rates

 The estimated value of mass-loss rate are consistent with the typical LBV winds \citep{Smith_mass_loss_2014} and are consistent with most SNe~IIn, which are of the order of 0.1 M$_{\odot}$ yr$^{-1}$ as observed in some giant eruptions of LBVs \citep{Chugai_1994W, Kiewe2012}.
 These values are higher than those of normal-luminosity SNe~IIn like SN~2005ip ($2-4\times10^{-4}$ M$_{\odot}$ yr$^{-1}$; \citealp{smith2009}).
 It is also much larger than the typical values of RSG and yellow hypergiants ($10^{-4}-10^{-3}$ M$_{\odot}$ yr$^{-1}$; \citealp{Smith_mass_loss_2014}), and quiescent winds of LBV (10$^{-5}-10^{-4}$ M$_{\odot}$ yr$^{-1}$, \citealp{Vink2018}).
 The obtained mass-loss rate in SN~2021foa indicates the probable progenitor to be an LBV star transitioning to a WR star that underwent an eruptive phase and transitioning mass-loss rates.
 The CSM may be the result of interaction with a binary companion as well, which would explain the asymmetry we see in the line profiles of SN~2021foa.

-In between the forward shock and the reverse shock, there is a contact discontinuity between the shocked CSM and shocked ejecta where material cools, mixes via Rayleigh-Taylor instabilities, and piles up.
-This is often called the cold, dense shell (CDS), and we define the velocity at this front as v$_{CDS}$.
-If we look at the narrow component of the H$\alpha$ evolution, it did not change significantly over the evolution of the SN however, V$_{CDS}$ changed at this boundary of 7.2 d in the H$\alpha$ evolution.
+In the region between the forward shock and the reverse shock, there exists a contact discontinuity.
+This boundary separates the shocked CSM and the shocked ejecta.
+At this interface, material cools, mixes via Rayleigh-Taylor instabilities, and accumulates.
+This region is referred to as the cold, dense shell (CDS).
+The velocity at this boundary is denoted as v$_{CDS}$.
+When examining the narrow component of the H$\alpha$ line, its evolution did not show significant changes over the lifetime of the SN.
+However, v$_{CDS}$ showed noticeable variation at the boundary around 7.2 days in the H$\alpha$ evolution.

 Considering these two epochs of time at $-$5.8 d and 7.2 d, estimating the time periods preceding the explosion when the progenitor showed some activity is calculated by t = t$_{\mathrm{obs}}$ x (v$_{\mathrm{w}}$/v$_{\mathrm{CDS}}$).
 Assuming v$_{\mathrm{w}}$ from the narrow component of H$\alpha$ at these two phases indicates that the progenitor had undergone a change in the eruptive activity at two stages corresponding to 0.5 -- 1 year before exploding as an SN.
 This is much lower than the traditional SNe~IIn and super luminous SNe~IIn like 2006gy, 2010jl and 2017hcc \citep{2007ApJ...671L..17S, 2016MNRAS.456.2622J,2017hcc_2020Nathan} which showed eruptive activity 6-12 years before the explosion.
 On the contrary, this is quite similar to SN~2019uo \citep{Gangopadhyay2020}, resulting in a shorter-lived light curve as SNe~Ibn.
 This has also been observed previously for the case of SN~2020oi which is a SN~Ic showing radio interaction signatures and showed progenitor activity/ expelled shells 1 yr before the explosion \cite{2020oi_Maeda2021}.